qctipconf/qctipconf.github.io/venue.md

 - Punt on the River Cherwell
 - Walk through the Oxford Botanic Garden
 - Discover the History of Science Museum

-## Visa Information

-International attendees should check UK visa requirements well in advance.
-More information will be provided on the registration page.